albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 *Documentation scaling for multi-nominee evaluation.* Rev 2.1 reduces the documentation requirement from fifty works to ten self-selected works of substantial legal analysis, and the judicial philosophy statement from 5,000 words to 2,000 words.
 These changes reflect calibration for the slate-based process, not a retreat from the transparency principle.

 Under single-nominee confirmation, the Senate evaluates one person at a time.
 A fifty-work requirement and 5,000-word statement are manageable because the evaluation burden is concentrated on a single individual.
-Under slate-based selection, the Senate evaluates multiple nominees simultaneously -- a minimum of two and potentially as many as eight during transition periods with multiple positions.
+Under slate-based selection, the Senate evaluates multiple nominees simultaneously -- a minimum of three and potentially as many as five during transition periods with multiple positions.
 Requiring fifty works and a 5,000-word statement from each of five nominees on a slate would produce 250 works and 25,000 words of judicial philosophy for a single appointment cycle.
 This volume would overwhelm meaningful evaluation, transforming the transparency requirement from a tool for informed deliberation into an obstacle to it.

 The ten-work requirement preserves the functional goal -- ensuring a substantively evaluable record -- while scaling appropriately.
 Ten self-selected works of substantial legal analysis, chosen by the nominee as representative of their "best and most characteristic legal reasoning," provides a curated portfolio rather than an exhaustive compendium.
 The self-selection element adds informational value: which ten works a nominee chooses to represent their thinking reveals priorities and judgment that a mandated comprehensive submission does not.